Dental plaque: Periodontitis

 Periodontitis is an infection of the gums which leads to bone destruction around the teeth in the jaw.
 Periodontitis occurs after gingivitis has been established, but not all individuals who have gingivitis will get periodontitis.
 Plaque accumulation is vital in the progression of periodontitis as the bacteria in plaque release enzymes which attack the bone and cause it to break down, and at the same time osteoclasts in the bone break down the bone as a way to prevent further infection.
 This can be treated with strict oral hygiene such as tooth brushing and cleaning in between the teeth, as well as surgical debridement completed by a dental professional.

 Diseases linked to periodontitis and gum disease

-Accumulated bacteria, due to the onset of periodontitis from dental plaque, may gain access to distant sites in the body through the circulatory and respiratory system, potentially contributing to various systematic diseases and conditions.
+Accumulated bacteria, due to the onset of periodontitis from dental plaque, may gain access to distant sites in the body through the circulatory and respiratory system, potentially contributing to various systemic diseases and conditions.
 Due to the infectious nature of bacteria hosted within the oral cavity, bacteria produced cavity can spread within the system of the human body and cause adverse health conditions.
 Bacteria access comes from the ulcerated epithelium of the periodontal pocket that results from accumulation of infection within the gingiva.
 Conditions and diseases can include: